 In light of Michael Sulmeyer’s excellent recent piece on splitting NSA and CYBERCOM, which ran at War on the Rocks last week, I want to pull together some of the key legal and policy developments of the past year in a single narrative.
 My aim is to put them in context with each other in a way that will provide useful background for those new to this issue, while also putting a spotlight on the deconfliction-of-equities issue that the

 Matthew Waxman testifies before the Senate Armed Services Committee on the international law dimensions of U.S. cyber strategy and policy.

 In my first post on this subject, I quoted a news story in fedscoop saying that

 NATO recently announced that it will regard cyber as a domain of conflict, joining land, sea, and air as other domains in which conflict may occur.
 At a press conference on June 14, 2016, NATO Secretary General Jens Stoltenberg said that NATO “will recognize cyberspace as an operational domain, just like air, sea and land.
 Cyber defence is part of collective defence.
-Most crises and conflicts today have a cyber dimension, so treating cyber as an operational domain would ena
+Most crises and conflicts today have a cyber dimension, so treating cyber as a

 Our guest for episode 111 is Suzanne Spaulding, DHS’s Under Secretary for the National Protection and Programs Directorate.

 Taking note of Cyberwar: Law and Ethics for Virtual Conflicts, a new book on conceptualizing cyber attacks and cyberwar, and their relation to theories of war and the ethics of war.